 These healthy vegetable dessert recipes are perfect for your Thanksgiving Dinner and fall get-togethers.
 Make unique harvest-style desserts to delight your guests and earn you well-deserved praise.

 Everyone will love the taste of these unique desserts that are so in keeping with the autumn season.

-Just imagine a delicious lima bean custard, an onion souffle, a tomato and corn pudding, fritters made with beets, and more.
-They are totally delicious and are always a topic of conversation.
+Just imagine a creamy lima bean custard, an onion souffle, a tomato and corn pudding, fritters made with beets, and more.
+Always delicious and always a topic of conversation.

 Wash one cupful of dried lima beans, cover them with cold water and soak overnight.
 Drain and put them into a saucepan covered with cold water, and boil until they are soft.